 Restart.
 After an ME restart, the execution proceeds to State 2.
-If the ReadCounter() operation returns a non-empty value, the ME proceeds to State 3, from where we follow the same steps as above.
+If the ReadCounter() operation returns a non-empty value, the ME proceeds to State 3, and if it returns empty we proceed to State 7, from where we follow the same steps as above.

 If in any of these states the ME is terminated or restarted, its execution continues from State 1.
 Deleting and creating the same enclave again has the same effect.
 Suspend() and Resume() have no effect, i.e., the enclave remains in the same execution state.
-We conclude that, assuming the ideal secure storage functionality, the adversary can only force the ME to halt or to load the correct latest seal.
+We conclude that, assuming the ideal secure storage functionality, the adversary cannot rollback the state of the ME.

 Fig. 8: Network partitioning example.
 On first state update the adversary blocks the left side of the group.
 On second state update she blocks the right side.
-To obtain the latest state, write to and read from a quorum of $q=u+f+1=\frac{n+f+1}{2}$ platforms.
+To obtain the latest state, write to and read from a quorum of $q = u + f + 1 = \frac{n+f+1}{2}$ platforms.